ekamperi/ekamperi.github.io/_posts/2019-10-29-riemann-curvature-tensor.md

 tags: ['general relativity', 'mathematics', 'tensors']
 ---

 So, I've decided to bite the bullet and study *general relativity*.
-I've been postponing it for quite a while, but the idea of my life ending without me having studied one of the most profound and fundamental theories of physics was motivating to say the least.
+I've been postponing it for quite a while, but the idea of my life ending without having studied one of the most profound and fundamental theories of physics was as much disturbing as motivating.
 I will be posting random stuff as I go and maybe I'll come back later to edit them, as my understanding of the theory -hopefully- deepens.

 I decided to watch the video lectures from Professor Susskind that are publicly available on YouTube.
 I liked them because Susskind puts an emphasis on the physical aspect of things and less on the formalism of the mathematics.
 Of course both are required, but for starters I think that it's best to first build the intuition.